Chris-70/WiFiBinaryClock/lib/RTClibPlus/README.md

-# RTClib - Modified fork
+# RTClibPlus - Modified fork

 This is a fork of [Adafruit's RTClib](https://github.com/adafruit/RTClib) library with modifications to: DS3231; DS1307; and DateTime.
 These modifications were made to support: